 13.3 x 20.3 cm.
 120 pages

 Abdassamad Clarke is from Ulster and was formally educated in Edinburgh.
 He accepted Islam at the hands of Shaykh Dr. Abdalqadir as-Sufi in 1973 and later studied in Cairo.
-He has translated a number of classical Arabic works and is currently an imam and teacher at the Ihsan Mosque, Norwich, UK and Dean of the Muslim Faculty of Advanced Studies.
+He has translated a number of classical Arabic works and was an imam and teacher at the Ihsan Mosque, Norwich, UK.
+He currently resides in Denmark with his family.